 Or maybe there will be a response like this:

 Jane, is this spam?
 Have you been hacked? – Bob

 So what has this situation done to me that could happen to you?

 - I receive dozens of bounced emails every day.
 Many of the addresses Sponer uses are no longer valid.
 He may also be using my address to send out other emails to people he has accumulated illegally from other lists.

 - I have to delete all these.
-I can’t block them, because it’s my email address.
+I can’t block them because it’s my email address.
 If I block it then I won’t get BCC copies of emails I send out or other things I send out that reply to me.

-- Out of respect for the other victims, I respond to any that ask if it is spam or give a personal answer to the email, thinking they are mailing the response to their friend.
+- Out of respect for the other victims, I respond to any that ask if it is spam or gives a personal answer to the email, thinking they are mailing the response to their friend.
 Jane doesn’t get Bob’s response, I do.
 It’s my email address.